Elemental Exposures | Nov. 30, 2021-Feb. 20, 2022

-A public art gallery in the University of San Francisco's main library, the Mary and Carter Thacher Gallery is a forum where creativity, scholarship, and community converge.
+Located in the Gleeson Library/Geschke Center, the Mary and Carter Thacher Gallery is a crossroads where creativity, scholarship, and community converge.

 Each year the Thacher Gallery presents a series of diverse, high-caliber art exhibitions that probe aesthetics, stimulate dialogue and reflect the urban Jesuit university’s commitment to social justice.
 With a focus on art from California, the Thacher Gallery shows emerging artists, Bay Area icons and major collections.